DaveL17/Indigo-Action-Group-Delay/README.md

 delay.
 When the action group is executed, the script will write `Delayed action group 12345678 executed.` to the Indigo events log.

-### Note
+> [!NOTE]
-If used in an embedded script, the action group delay time can exceed Indigo's 10-second limitation -- the delayed action will still fire.  ***HOWEVER***, if the embedded script times out for another reason, the Indigo Host will kill the embedded script (and the delayed action along with it).
+> If used in an embedded script, the action group delay time can exceed Indigo's 10-second limitation -- the delayed action will still fire.  ***HOWEVER***, if the embedded script times out for another reason, the Indigo Host will kill the embedded script (and the delayed action along with it).
 Therefore, if you need to use the `Action Group Delay` shim with a script that could take longer than 10-seconds to execute, it's  recommended to use a linked script instead (which isn't subject to the 10-second limitation).